 - As you can see, all the work that your brain does when playing an instrument is worth the effort, patience, and discipline.

-This point is not adding randomly every “Trevor” on Facebook and LinkedIn, but being strategic from where you can take advantage of the people that surround you.
-For example, if you’re in a coworking, take advantage of open spaces, carry your presentation cards with you, start a conversation, you never know who you’re talking to.
+This point is not adding randomly every “Trevor” on Facebook and LinkedIn, but being strategic to where you can take advantage of the people that surround you.
+For example, if you’re in a co-working, take advantage of open spaces, carry your business cards with you, start a conversation, you never know who you’re talking to.

 How is your elevator pitch going?
 Polishing your communication skills can open you many doors, and help you escalate quicker.
-Turning people into your ally and letting them know who you are and what you do best, bring the possibility of closing many deals.
+Turning people into your allies and letting them know who you are and what you do best brings the possibility of closing many deals.

-Now with LinkedIn, it's even easier to reach C level contacts, and use the benefits of the world wide web.
-For instance, here at Workep, we’ve been working with our developers for two years now, and it was fully through LinkedIn, they’re located in Georgia, Western Europe.
+Now with LinkedIn, it's even easier to reach C level contacts, and use the benefits of the World Wide Web.
+For instance, here at Workep, we’ve been working with our developers for two years now, and it was fully through LinkedIn, as they’re located in Georgia, Eastern Europe.
 Our CEO hasn’t even met them in person, but that hasn’t stopped us from growing as a company.

 So, fellow entrepreneur, do you think that merging any of these mantras into your life is worth trying?
-Hopefully, you can and enjoy the benefits that come with them.
+Hopefully you do and enjoy the benefits that come with them.